unnatural-worlds/uwapi/sphinx/source/concepts/callbacks.rst

 Force Eliminated Callback
 -------------------------
-This informs you that a player lost.
+This informs you that a force/player lost.

 Chat Callback
 -------------
 You have received a message.
+Chat events are synchronized *asynchronously*.